Sick Note for Bereavement

 Can You Get a Sick Note for Bereavement from the NHS?

-This is the question most people arrive here asking — and the honest answer is: sometimes, but often not easily.
-NHS GPs do not automatically issue sick notes for bereavement, for two reasons:
+Sometimes, but often not easily.
+NHS GPs do not automatically issue sick notes for bereavement, for two reasons.

 First, bereavement itself is not a medical diagnosis.
-UK government guidance to healthcare professionals explicitly states that “bereavement” cannot be written as a diagnosis on a fit note.
-What can be written is the medical impact — “distress due to bereavement,” “acute stress reaction,” or “depression” — if the doctor assesses that grief has crossed into genuine medical incapacity.
+UK government guidance to healthcare professionals explicitly states that "bereavement" cannot be written as a diagnosis on a fit note.
+What can be written is the medical impact, such as "distress due to bereavement," "acute stress reaction," or "depression," if the doctor assesses that grief has crossed into genuine medical incapacity.

 NHS GP